|Best overall||Real Relax Favor 03 Massage Chair||SEE IT||

-When shopping for a massage chair, you’ll come across a zero-gravity feature.
+When shopping for the best massage chair, you’ll come across a zero-gravity feature.
 These large chairs can recline and raise your legs above your chest.
 The result is a feeling of weightlessness that feels incredible.
 (But truth be told, you’ll still be well aware of gravity, so don’t expect a 100-percent accurate feeling of floating into space.)

 Zero-gravity massage chairs will be big and look more like a spaceship escape pod seat than a chic piece of home decor.
 But for a more blissful experience, these chairs can’t be beat.
 And once you’ve felt the luxury of a horizontal chair massage, you’ll never want to use another chair, or bed, ever again.

-Size and assembly of the massage chair
+Size and assembly

-While a simple, low-cost massage chair will be somewhat easy to move into position, the big zero-gravity massage chairs are bulky and heavy.
+While a simple, low-cost chair will be somewhat easy to move into position, the big zero-gravity massage chairs are bulky and heavy.
 Moving these 300-pound beasts around a carpeted living room or down a flight of stairs requires strength and patience.
 You’ll need a good shoulder rub after setting up a large massage chair.

 Many of the big chairs will have small wheels on the rear legs so the chair can be tilted and pushed.
-But even with the helpful wheels, these massage chairs can be tricky to maneuver.
+But even with the helpful wheels, these chairs can be tricky to maneuver.
 You’ll need two people to get everything in the right place.
 Measure your space before you buy, and give yourself a lot of wiggle room for reclining.